 - In a large bowl using a handheld or stand mixer fitted with a paddle attachment, cream the butter, brown sugar, and vanilla together until smooth.

-- Add in the powdered sugar, heat treated flour, and salt until fully combined and smooth.
+- Add in the powdered sugar and heat treated flour, and mix until fully combined.
+Beat the frosting on high for 4-5 minutes until light and fluffy.

 - Add in milk 1 teaspoon at a time until desired consistency is reached.